-Once you know an alternative name for betta fish is siamese fighting fish (are sometimes Japanese fighting fish) you may wonder what fish can live with betta fish peacefully.
-Well, there are plenty of fish that can live with bettas and this article will hopefully give you some ideas to brighten up your betta fish tank.
-Although known to have some aggressive tendencies (we like to say added personality) having fish, even with male betta fish, doesn’t have to be a problem.
+Once you know an alternative name for betta fish is ‘Siamese fighting fish’ (sometimes Japanese fighting fish) you may wonder what fish can live with bettas without fighting.
+Well, there are plenty of fish that can live with bettas peacefully and this guide will hopefully give you some ideas that will brighten up your betta fish tank.
+Although known to have aggressive tendencies (we like to say added personality) having other fish, even with male betta fish, doesn’t have to be a problem.

-• No nibblers – if a fish nibbles at a Betta fish it will get bit back!
+- No nibblers – if a fish nibbles at a Betta fish they will get bit back!

-• Bigger or colorful fish could be seen to be intimidating – you don’t want to intimidate a fighting fish!
+- Bigger fish and colorful fish could be seen to be intimidating – you don’t want to intimidate a fighting fish!

-• Think of the size of your betta fish bowl – you should always have 5 gallons of presonal water space for your betta fish
+- Think of the size of your aquarium – you should always have 5 gallons of personal water space for your betta fish

-• Remember the dietary requirements for both fish
+- Remember the dietary requirements for both tank mates

 *Bottom feeders are fish such as Plecos / catfish.
 ‘Sucker mouth fish’ that tend to stay at the bottom of the tank eating algae from the tank.

-We are about to go through a few suggested species / tank mate ideas.
-Once you know what fish can live with bettas owning betta fish with other fish is a lot of fun because it brings so much variety to your betta fish tank and aquarium life.
+We are about to go through a few suggested betta fish tank mate ideas.
+Once you know what fish can live with bettas you will see that owning betta fish with other fish is a lot of fun because it brings so much variety to your aquarium.

-Plecos with bettas are good as they tend to stay out of the betta fish’s way.
-You will often find them at the bottom of the tank or feeding on algae from a piece of driftwood.
-(Which in turn keeps your tank cleaner longer)
+Having Plecos with bettas is a good partnership as the Plecos tend to stay out of the betta fish’s way.
+You will often find them at the bottom of the tank and feeding on algae from a piece of driftwood (which in turn keeps your tank cleaner longer).